 - Pick a side (or find a middle ground).
 You can fully agree with one perspective, mix a couple together, or come up with your own take.

 - Make sure it’s defendable.
 Here's a pro tip: you don't have to choose what you personally believe.
 If you can’t back up your arguments with real examples, you should rethink your position.
-Just go with the point you can defend the best.
+Choose the position you can support most effectively.

 - Be clear and confident.
 Don't jump around different opinions, it will make you sound like you don't know where you stand.
 Pick a stance and own it.